 The church is currently on its annual summer break.
 Weekly Sunday worship services will resume after Labor Day.
 We invite you to check this page periodically for updates, and also to subscribe to our e-newsletter to keep informed about upcoming events and activities.
 Contact the church administrator to have your email address added to the subscriber list.

-During the summer, we will have weekly informal, lay-led services on Tuesday evenings through Aug.
-19. The services are held in the parish hall parlor.
+During the summer, we have weekly informal, lay-led services on Tuesday evenings.
+The services are held in the parish hall parlor.

 You can sample past sermons, both text and audio, here.